-This calculator helps to compute current limiting capacitor for low frequency (below 60Hz) AC sources of voltage.
+This calculator is useful to compute current limiting capacitor for low frequency (below 60Hz) AC sources of voltage.

-Take a look at this picture.
+Take a look at this picture below.
 If we need to limit current through the load R, we use the current limiting capacitor C.

 In the schematics above input capacitor C act as current limiting device.